 - 1 cup buckwheat groats raw

-- 1/2 cup shredded coconut
+- ½ cup shredded coconut

-- 1 cup pecans chopped
+- 1 cup almonds chopped, or pecans

-- 1/2 cup sunflower seeds
+- ½ cup sunflower seeds

-- 2 tbsp chia seeds
+- 2 tablespoon chia seeds

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

-- 1/2 tsp sea salt
+- ¾ tsp sea salt

-- 2 tbsp raw sugar optional
+- 2-3 tablespoon raw sugar

-Pre-heat the oven to 170 degrees C (340 degrees F) and line a large baking tray with baking paper.
+- Pre-heat the oven to 170° C (340° F) and line a large baking tray with baking paper.

-Add the nut butter mixture to the dry ingredients and stir through to coat thoroughly.
+- Add the nut butter mixture to the dry ingredients and stir through to coat thoroughly.

-Store the granola in a cool-dry place for up to 2 weeks.
+- Store the granola in a cool-dry place for up to 2 weeks.